Competitive Program - Please see the main programs tab here for important club information!

 Practice schedule

 Note: An extra routine or a weekly private lesson is highly recommended for this age group.
-Team building after practice on Saturdays once per month (dates TBD by coach) - One parent responsible to bring snack for team
+Team building after practice on Saturdays once per month (dates TBA by coach) - One parent responsible for bringing snack for team.

 Fees